-High temperature superconductor (HTS) machine is a promising candidate for the electrical aircraft propulsion, due to its great advantage on high power density.
+High-temperature superconductor (HTS) machine is a promising candidate for the electrical aircraft propulsion due to its great advantage in high power density.
 However, the HTS machine always suffers the problem of low thermal stability during quench.
-In this study, we apply a no-insulation (NI) coil technique on the rotor windings of HTS machines to enhance the stability and safety of the electrical aircraft.
+In this article, we apply a no-insulation (NI) coil technique on the rotor windings of HTS machines to enhance the stability and safety of the electrical aircraft.
 The NI HTS rotor windings experience ripple magnetic fields, which leads to induced eddy currents through turn-to-turn contacts.
 This induced current and accompanying losses will considerably affect the practicality of this technique.
 To study this issue, an equivalent circuit network model is developed, and it is validated by experiments.
-Then analysis using this model show that most of induced current flows in the outermost turns of the NI HTS coil because of skin effect, and lower turn-to-turn resistivity leads to higher transport current induced and more significant accumulation of turn-to-turn loss.
-A grading turn-to-turn resistivity is proposed to reduce the transport current induced and AC loss accumulation and meanwhile keep the high thermal stability of the NI HTS coil.
-Optimization of turn-to-turn resistivity is required when the NI HTS coil is applied in the machines environments.
+Then, analysis using this model shows that most of induced current flows in the outermost turns of the NI HTS coil because of skin effect, and lower turn-to-turn resistivity leads to higher transport current induced and more significant accumulation of turn-to-turn loss.
+A grading turn-to-turn resistivity is proposed to reduce the transport current induced and ac loss accumulation and meanwhile keep the high thermal stability of the NI HTS coil.
+Optimization of turn-to-turn resistivity is required when the NI HTS coil is applied in the machines' environments.

 |Journal||IEEE Transactions on Transportation Electrification|

 Bibliographical note© 2020 IEEE.
 Personal use of this material is permitted.
 Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works.

 - Electrical Aircraft

 - superconducting machine

 - no-insulation coil